Natural-Language-Interfaces-CG/charter/charter-nli.md

-# Natural Language Interfaces for the Web of Data (NLIWoD) Community Group Charter
+# Natural Language Interfaces for the Web of Data (NLIWoD) Community Group Charter (V1.0.0)

 The **mission** of the <a href="https://www.w3.org/community/nli/">NLIWoD Community Group</a> is to provide standards to analyze, model, unify, test, benchmark and enhance natural language interfaces for the Web of Data.
 The core goal is to improve the reusability of systems as well as benchmark datasets and to increase as well as measure their quality and performance in an effective and efficient way.

-The group aims at developing modules, benchmarks and test standards as well as unified data vocabularies and ontologies to foster a growing interface landscape.
-Topics relevant to the community group include question answering, information retrieval, keyword search, answer verbalisation and so on.
+The group will develop at developing modules, benchmarks and test standards as well as unified data vocabularies and ontologies to foster a growing interface landscape.
+Topics relevant to the community group include all topics related to question answering, information retrieval, keyword search, answer verbalisation.

 Furthermore, the NLIWoD CG will incubate a wide and collaborative environment for researchers, companies and practitioners.
-The group hopes, that research as well as industry projects will support and benefit from this community group’s activity.
+The group hopes that research as well as industry projects will support and benefit from this community group’s activity.

 [Join the NLIWoD Working Group.](https://www.w3.org/community/wp-login.php?redirect_to=%2Fcommunity%2Fnli%2Fjoin)